ThierryJones21/svelte_portfolio/README.md

 ## Features

 - Display of work experience with company details and job descriptions.
-- Projects section showcasing various projects Thierry has worked on.
+- Projects section showcasing various projects I have worked on.
-- Search functionality to filter projects by title.
 - Responsive design for optimal viewing on all devices.

 ## Installation